 And what of us, their parents?
 Parenting changes.
 Once their ‘whole world’ and providers of everything they need – we’re gradually needed less and less.

-We proudly cheer them on, celebrating new freedoms and opportunities while acknowledging that there is less we can protect them from.
-We’re grateful they don’t grow up overnight, even if looking back, it feels like it did.
+We proudly cheer our kids on, celebrating new freedoms and opportunities while acknowledging there is less we can protect them from.
+We’re grateful they don’t grow up overnight, even if when looking back, it feels like they did.

 And this is all right and good.
 But that doesn’t mean it’s easy.

 Our emotions are real and powerful.
-And sometimes the emotion creeps up out of nowhere and threaten to knock us off our feet.
+And sometimes those emotions creep up out of nowhere and threaten to knock us off our feet.

-We need to adapt and learn to not only accept but embrace these moments and the emotion they stir up.
+We need to adapt and learn to not only accept but embrace these moments and the emotions they stir up.